Grade Level: 7 (6-8)

 This lesson covers the Challenge, Generates Ideas, and Multiple Perspectives phases of the legacy cycle, during which students begin to brainstorm ideas and organize the information they deem necessary to solve the challenge.
 Through the video, students are introduced to the input of a professional, which helps to guide their learning.

 Begin by introducing students briefly to the legacy cycle and how they will learn the concepts of light.
 This helps them understand why they are going through each phase of the cycle.
 Next, read the challenge question aloud to the class.
-Then, conduct the associated activity (in which students first record their personal thoughts and ideas on a worksheet, then the class generates a list on the board of concepts to consider in solving the challenge question, then students generate a list of knowledge areas and categorize the concepts into three comparative knowledge areas: basic properties of light, laser types / applications, and the construction of the laser security system).
+Then, conduct the associated activity The Mummified Troll: Devising a Protection Plan (in which students first record their personal thoughts and ideas on a worksheet, then the class generates a list on the board of concepts to consider in solving the challenge question, then students generate a list of knowledge areas and categorize the concepts into three comparative knowledge areas: basic properties of light, laser types / applications, and the construction of the laser security system).

 After ideas have been generated, show the MythBusters: Crime and Myth-Demeanors episode and give students time to brainstorm additional ideas for needed information.